 Below are ideas and inspirations to help you get started with your own personal Captivenia Summer Camp Fundraising campaign!

-• Organize a carwash at your local supermarkets, banks, or restaurants in a parking lot from 9am - 5pm.
+• Organize a carwash for 9 to 5 in a parking lot at: the local supermarket, bank, or restaurants.
 Put up signs and balloons, play music and even offer raffle tickets or prizes to customers.
 Ask them for a donation; each car usually gives $20.00.

 • Ask for sponsors like you would in a walkathon, e.g. "Will you give me $2 per car I wash?"
 If you wash 20 cars, that's $40 just from that sponsor.
 Get 20 sponsors and you have made $800, plus the money you earn from the people whose cars you actually washed!

 • Ask everyone you know for a pledge of money for every mile you walk, run, bike, swim, or minute you dance, etc.